jengalas/thesurveystation-jekyll/_drafts/2024-12-02-magnetic-stations-part-3.md

 But this one in Ellsworth gives me a bit of hope.
 We can visit the location easily, next year when we're in Maine, and the mark is set on a relatively large monument.

-So far we've determined that:
-- It's likely that the old fair grounds were at the site of the current-day Fairground Road.
-- The former house of Senator Eugene Hale was somewhere on the high spot north-northwest of the fair grounds.
-We suspect somewhere on Maddocks Avenue, although the nearby, suspiciously-named Hale Place is another slight possibility (I say slight because assuming we have the correct location of the entrance road to the fair grounds, the bearing doesn't line up).
-- The two churches referred to in the description are still in place, and bearings taken from the points cross near the fairgrounds road.
-- We have no idea what the "brown house" might have been and if it's still standing.

 > Ellsworth, Hancock County.-The station is one-half mile east of the center of town in the old fair grounds, about 180 feet south of the entrance gate.
 It is outside of the race track, and about 8 feet west of the foot of the embankment at the west end of the course.
 The station is marked by a bronze disk set in the top of a concrete block 6 by 6 inches